Cloud computing 101: The interrelationship of scalability, reliability, and availability

 What is scalability in cloud computing?

-Cloud scalability refers to how well your system can react and adapt to changing demands.
+Cloud computing scalability refers to how well your system can react and adapt to changing demands.
 As your company grows, you want to be able to seamlessly add resources without losing quality of service or interruptions.
 As demand on your resources decreases, you want to be able to quickly and efficiently downscale your system so you don’t continue to pay for resources you don’t need.

 However, there is more to scalability in the cloud than simply adding or removing resources as needed.
 Let’s look at some of the different types of scalability in cloud computing.